US Army Center of Military History

 Royal Diplomacy and the Transatlantic Relationship

-However, the truly ‘special’ relationship is the one which also operates in parallel between the White House and Buckingham Palace.
-This relationship transcends the hardball of politics and celebrates the cultural, historical, sentimental and personal bonds between two old friends; ties rooted in a shared language, shared ideals and shared sacrifice.
+However, I would argue that the truly ‘special’ relationship is the one which operates in parallel between the White House and Buckingham Palace.
+For that is the one which transcends the hardball of politics and celebrates the cultural, historical, sentimental and personal bonds between two old friends; ties rooted in a shared language, shared ideals and shared sacrifice.
+And they have never been stronger than in the hands of the last three generations to occupy the throne.

-It was his replacement and younger brother, George VI, who laid the foundations of today’s special relationship.
-His 1939 state visit to the USA, the first by a reigning British monarch, took place just weeks before the start of the Second World War.
-Although America would remain neutral for another two years, the visit helped establish a strong personal connection between the King and President Roosevelt, one which proved important in securing support before Pearl Harbour brought the US into the war.
+It was his replacement and younger brother, George VI, who would lay the foundations of today’s ‘special relationship’.
+His state visit to the USA in 1939, the first by a reigning monarch, was critical.
+For it happened just weeks before the start of the Second World War.
+Though America would remain neutral for another two years, the visit ensured a strong personal connection between the King and President Roosevelt, one which ensured vital support during those years before Pearl Harbour brought the US into the war.

 Queen Elizabeth II and the Modern Special Relationship